Masses of Purely Top-Quark Bound States: Toponium and the Triply-Top Baryon: QCD Sum-Rule Mass Analysis

 and

 where $\mathrm{PC} $ denotes the pole contribution.
 The working intervals of the Borel parameter $M^2$ for the studied states are also summarized in Table \ref{tab:example}.
 While the stability criteria mentioned above are satisfied for all channels, our numerical analysis reveals a characteristic structural pattern in the relative magnitudes of the OPE terms.
-In the baryonic channel $\Omega_{ttt}$, the nonperturbative contribution of dimension $D=4$ (the gluon condensate), amounting to approximately 64 \%, dominates over the perturbative term ($D=0$), which contributes about 36 \%.
-Similarly, in the mesonic (toponium) channels, a comparable anomaly arises at dimension $D=6$, whose contribution increases to roughly 61 \%, surpassing the perturbative part.
-In light of this observed pattern, the convergence of the OPE remains valid—since the $D=8$ contributions are negligible—and the stability and consistency of the extracted results are ensured through the analysis of their dependence on $M^2.$
+In heavy-quark systems, the large top-quark mass establishes the dominant physical scale.
+This significantly enhances the correlator’s sensitivity to non-perturbative vacuum fields.
+The correlation function, expressed via propagators, generates non-perturbative terms across various mass dimensions by Eq.~(\ref{eqQCD2}).
+Within the working Borel window, the substantial top-quark mass, which appears explicitly in the correlation function, enhances the gluon condensate contributions.
+Consequently, these contributions achieve numerical significance without compromising the convergence of the OPE.
+In the baryonic channel $\Omega_{ttt}$, the nonperturbative contribution of dimension $D=4$ (the gluon condensate), amounting to $63.7\%$, dominates over the perturbative term ($D=0$), which contributes $35.8\%$.
+Similarly, in the mesonic (toponium) channels, a comparable anomaly arises at dimension $D=6$, whose contribution increases to $61.2\%$, surpassing the perturbative part.
+In light of this observed pattern, the convergence of the OPE remains valid—since the dimension $D=8$ contributions are negligible (about $0.09\%$ in both cases)—and the stability and consistency of the extracted results are ensured through the analysis of their dependence on $M^2$.
+To demonstrate the convergence of the OPE terms, Fig. \ref{gr11} has been generated for triply- top baryon as an example.
+The left panel of Fig. \ref{gr11} displays the relative contributions of successive OPE terms with dimensions $D=4, 6, 8$ as a function of the Borel parameter (at the central value of $s_0$).
+The right panel provides a magnified view of the contributions from terms with $D=6, 8$ , highlighting the specific impact of each of these operators on the convergence.

 Fig. \ref{gr3} illustrates the stability of the predicted masses of $\eta_{t}$, $\psi_{t}$, and $\Omega_{ttt}$ with respect to variations in the parameters $s_0$ and $M^2$.
 As can be clearly seen, the extracted masses exhibit minimal dependence on these parameters within the chosen working windows, confirming the robustness and reliability of the QCD sum-rule results.
 After determining the optimal working intervals of the auxiliary parameters, the calculated mass values for $\eta_{t}$, $\psi_{t}$, and $\Omega_{ttt}$ are presented in Table \ref{tab:example}.
 The quoted uncertainties are obtained by combining the errors arising from the sum-rule procedure (including the quark–hadron duality assumption), the variation of the Borel parameter $M^2$ and continuum threshold $s_0$, as well as the uncertainties of the input parameters such as the heavy-quark mass and nonperturbative condensates.
 As seen from Table \ref{tab:example}, the masses of both pseudoscalar and vector toponium states are smaller than the sum of the masses of their constituent top and anti-top quarks.
 For these bound configurations, the binding energies are given by